 I do not have all the truth, but personally I have not seen BIM implementations in companies still here -talking about methodology, not modeling 3D and rendering only - Sometimes it is a little frustrating and I think a thousand times to emigrate and return in about 10 years, maybe it is already booming at that time.
 It is amazing all the BIM job offer in other countries, of course it is not easy to make that decision for many reasons -for the time being-.

 - And what do you think that influences so that BIM does not walk at the pace we expect?

-This picture of the BIM adoption overview, It really amazes my students and professionals to whom I give talks.
+This picture of the BIM adoption overview, it really amazes my students and professionals to whom I give the talks.
 BIM in developed countries is having a great reach; in some countries it is already a government regulation.
-When we start with classes, they are surprised at how easy it is to model in Revit.
+When we start with classes, they are amazed at how easy it is to model in Revit.
 I really consider AutoCAD complicated compared to Revit because it is so easy to go modeling and see how everything is taking shape.
 They get excited when they do the tours and videos, when they take the views with the camera and when they can see their final results.

 -I was in a BIM course at CentroCAD Nicaragua.
-A pity that the crisis left me in the middle and we had to complete the course by Skype.
+A pity that the crisis left me in the middle and we had to complete the course on Skype.
 But I remember that the practical approach and gradually developing a project was exciting.

 - Tell me how your agenda is in the following days.

 Now we will have the opportunity to start a Navisworks course and I am excited to move forward with BIM 4D (Planning), even with a small group.
 There is a lot to teach in BIM, and people do not know all this.
 As much as there is information on the Internet, there is not always a research culture, they are limited to what they know.
 That is a big mistake that sooner or later passes the bill, because the one that is not updated dies.